 No matter where you live across the UK, you can help keep our seas clean.
 Most of the litter that ends up on our beaches or in the sea starts its journey in villages, towns and cities miles from the coast.

-What is Source to Sea Litter Quest?
+Source to Sea Litter Survey event

 How to take part